Joan E. Biren: Early career: The Furies and photography

-Joan attended Mount Holyoke College in South Hadley, Massachusetts, where she received her B.A. in political science in 1966.
-She later received a M.A. in Communication at American University in Washington, D.C.
+Biren attended Mount Holyoke College in South Hadley, Massachusetts, where she received her B.A. in political science in 1966.
+She received a M.A. in communication at American University in 1974.
 After three years of pursuing doctoral studies at Oxford University, Biren returned home to America.
 While working at a camera store and small town newspaper, Biren began to teach herself photography skills that laid the foundation for her future career.

 In her early 20s, Biren and others, including Rita Mae Brown and Charlotte Bunch, formed the Furies Collective, a radical experiment in lesbian feminist separatist organizing.
 Though the collective lasted only about 18 months, it had a profound influence on lesbian thought through its newspaper, The Furies, and other publications.

-It was in the collective that JEB began developing her skills in photography.
+It was in the collective that Biren began developing her skills in photography.
 As she has stated, "I needed to see images of lesbians."
-In the 1970s, Biren toured the United States, photographing lesbians at women’s events ranging from the Michigan Womyn’s Music Festival, anti–Ku Klux Klan demonstrations, writing workshops, sporting events, lesbian-separatist communities, and gay and lesbian pride marches.
-“Wherever lesbians gathered, where I could take pictures, I would be there.”
-Beginning in 1979 JEB toured the country presenting her slide show "Lesbian Images in Photography, 1850 to the Present," also known as "The Dyke Show," to women-only audiences.
+In the 1970s, Biren toured the United States, photographing lesbians at women's events ranging from the Michigan Womyn's Music Festival, anti–Ku Klux Klan demonstrations, writing workshops, sporting events, lesbian-separatist communities, and gay and lesbian pride marches.
+"Wherever lesbians gathered, where I could take pictures, I would be there."
 Her books Eye to Eye: Portraits of Lesbians (1979) and Making a Way: Lesbians Out Front (1987) brought groundbreaking visibility to lesbian lives.
+After the publication of Eye to Eye in 1979, Biren developed a slideshow, "Lesbian Images in Photography, 1850 to the Present," also known as "The Dyke Show," intending to publicize the book, and toured the country presenting it to women-only audiences.
+"The Dyke Show" was a two and a half hour presentation on female photographers who Biren suspected to be lesbians, including Clementina Hawarden, Frances Benjamin Jonhston, Alice Austen, and Berenice Abbott.
+Several images from the Dyke Show were sourced from the Library of Congress collections, which Biren photographed surreptitiously in the bathrooms; the slideshow included sections on patterns and indicators of lesbianism in photography, hoping to increase visibility.